 people from unjust harm from other people.

 “Other people” includes corporations because they are made up of people.
-If the government, due to weak anti-trust laws or weak labor laws, has allowed corporations to unjustly harm either its employees, consumers, or competing corporations, then the government should be held accountable—given that protecting people is its primary responsibility.
+If the government, due to weak antitrust or labor laws, has allowed corporations to unjustly harm its employees, consumers, or competing corporations, then the government should be held accountable—given that protecting people is its primary responsibility.

 Nowadays, in political speech and in many fictional movies and TV shows, corporations are routinely credited for widespread misery, while the governments that allow such behavior get a free pass.

 The public must become aware that Statist-leaning governments have motive not to enforce just controls over private businesses.
-This way governments can step in to replace the permitted widespread economic corruption with governmental Statism.
+This way, governments can replace the permitted widespread economic corruption with governmental Statism.

 If you believe that the government shouldn’t be held accountable for policing corporations, then you must answer the following questions:

-You would because the primary job of the police is to help protect citizens from unjust harm from others.
-Yet, when a corporation inflicts unjust harm upon others and the government either won’t pass protective laws or won’t enforce existing laws, why does the government get a free pass?
+You would because the police's primary job is to help protect citizens from unjust harm.
+Yet, when a corporation inflicts unjust harm upon others, and the government either doesn’t pass protective laws or doesn’t enforce existing laws, why does the government get a free pass?

 And even more: